-UNIDROIT welcomes different categories of guests who carry out research in the Library and/or are associated with the Secretariat’s activities.
+UNIDROIT welcomes different categories of guests at the Institute.
 The various formulas, presented below, are:

-Over its 25 years of existence, the Research Scholarship Programme has hosted nearly 400 researchers (post-graduate law students, academics and government officials) from 65 countries, generally under partial funding, for an average period of two months.
+UNIDROIT grants research scholarships to a limited number of high-performing post-graduate law students, lawyers, academics and government officials to undertake research in the UNIDROIT library.
+Over the last 25 years, the Research Scholarship Programme has hosted nearly 400 researchers from 65 countries, generally under partial funding, for an average period of two months.
 UNIDROIT Research Scholarship Programme: Regulations

 UNIDROIT welcomes a select number of interns to participate in the work of the Secretariat.
 Internship activities relate to subjects on the Institute's current Work Programme, and/or to UNIDROIT instruments that have already been adopted, in particular as regards their implementation and promotion.
 Interns will generally be expected to conduct research on specific aspects of the chosen/assigned subject and/or to prepare concept notes, draft documents and reports of meetings, prepare translations, and generally assist the professional staff of the Secretariat.